 Here are sketchbooks I have used and am using.
 Click the picture for more information and my subjective views.

-This is my Urban Sketching Sketchbook number 6.
+This is my Urban Sketching Sketchbooks numbers 6 and 7.
 It’s 10″ by 7″ (26cm x 18cm), which is a bit smaller than A4.
 The paper is Fabriano Artistico, with deckled edges.
 The cover is a sort of leather-look man-made substance.
-It remains to be seen how strong it is.
-The bulldog clips leave an indentation in … Continue reading “Etchr "Perfect Sketchbook"”
+It is tough and damp-proof.
+The bulldog clips leave an indentation in it, see … Continue reading “Etchr "Perfect Sketchbook"”

 I have used various Khadi sketchbooks.
 Here’s the hardback one.
 It is about 8inches by 10 inches, 20cmx25cm.
 The paper is soft and absorbent, a friendly surface.
 It’s not so easy to draw on with a fountain pen.
 The pen tends to pick up little bits of paper, and snag on the surface.
 But … Continue reading “Khadi sketchbooks”

 I bought this a long time ago in a sale at the marvellous Stuart W Stevenson on the Clerkenwell Road.
 The surface is smooth, the paper is substantial, and the shape is unusual: long and narrow 15cmx25cm, 6″ x 10″.
 Here’s a picture in the sketchbook.

 This is a spiral watercolour pad.
 The paper is “NOT” or “cold pressed”.
 Here is an example of work on this paper:

 This is the Seawhite Watercolour Notebook, also called the Seawhite Travel Journal.
 It has 60 pages 200gsm watercolour paper.
 It works well, the covers are firm, and the paint doesn’t show through the pages.
 Here is the book in use: